Jones the Shepherd’s Hut

 New for 2019 we are excited to have a beautifully crafted Shepherd’s Hut for couples or families looking for glamping holidays near Barmouth and Dolgellau in Snowdonia National Park, North Wales.

 From March until November the Shepherd’s Hut is sited off grid in a sunny corner of the silver birch glade near our yurts.
-Although the Shepherd’s Hut is quite close to Tommy yurt, each has their own private area.

 What’s a Shepherd’s Hut?